codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 ----------------

 Different encryption drivers support different sets of encryption algorithms and often implement them in different ways.
-Our Encryption library is designed to use them in a portable fashion - interchangeably, for the ciphers supported by both drivers.
+Our Encryption service is designed to use them in a portable fashion - interchangeably, for the ciphers supported by all drivers.

 It is also implemented in a way that aims to match the standard implementations in other programming languages and libraries.

-Here's a list of the so called "portable" ciphers, where "CodeIgniter name" is the string value that you'd have to pass to the Encryption library to use that cipher:
+Here's a list of the so called "portable" ciphers, where "CodeIgniter name" is the string value that you'd have to pass to the Encryption manager to use that cipher:

 ======================== ================== ============================ ===============================
 Cipher name              CodeIgniter name   Key lengths (bits / bytes)   Supported modes